GUIDE

 • • Update estimated completion time if scope changes

-AI context is your project's living memory.
-Well-written context enables future AI models to pick up where previous models left off without losing critical insights.
+Context atoms are your project's living memory.
+Each atom is a typed, importance-ranked unit of knowledge — decisions, insights, questions, attempts, and progress — that enables future AI models to pick up where previous models left off without losing critical insights.

 After Completing Significant Work